Personal profile

 Overview

-I am a postgraduate researcher at the Global Development Institute in the School of Education, Environment, and Development.
+I am a postgraduate researcher at the Global Development Institute in the School of Education, Environment, and Development and a research associate with The CareLab

-I have presented research findings at the International Conference for Undergraduate Research (ICUR) and Humanities Seminars at Darwin College, University of Cambridge.
+I have presented research findings at the BISA PGN conference in Edinburgh (2025), Humanities Seminars at Darwin College, University of Cambridge (2024) and the International Conference for Undergraduate Research (2022).

 I am also a member of the Resources, Environment, and Development (RED) and Power, Inequality, and Activism (PIA) research groups.